Return to racing

 Takeaways and tips:

-Wear your medal proudly.
-Strangers will approach you on sidewalks to
+- Wear your medal proudly.
+Strangers will approach you on sidewalks to congratulate you.

 Run like Des